miguelgargallo/pylaros/Readme.md

 If you want to add a new feature, please open an issue and we will [discuss](https://github.com/miguelgargallo/pylaros/discussions) it.

+## For issues and feature requests

+Please open an issue in the [issues](https://github.com/miguelgargallo/pylaros/pulls) section.

 ## Overview

 PylarOS is a Linux environment built on Ubuntu 23.10 that comes pre-installed with a variety of development and utility tools.
 This Docker image is geared towards developers, system administrators, and anyone who needs a flexible, ready-to-go Linux environment.